physicsQ/fast_ICA/README.md

 ------------------------------------------------------------------------------

 This code is the realization of Fast Indepedent Component Analysis (FAST_ICA) proposed by Aapo Hyvarinen and Erkki Oja in their paper.
-Suppose you have n independent
+Suppose you have n independent sound sources are producing sound track: s1, s2, ..., sn.
+The obs- ervation you have are n mixed sound track: x1, x2, ..., xn.
+The fast ICA is an algorithm that can reproduce the original n sound tracks.